-Enabling Watch Dog Feature
+Enabling the Watch Dog Feature

-The IP phone provides a troubleshooting feature called "Watch Dog", which helps you monitor the IP phone status and provides the ability to get stack traces from the last time the IP phone failed.
-If Watch Dog feature is enabled, the IP phone will automatically reboot when it detects a fatal failure.
+IP phones support a troubleshooting feature called Watch Dog, which helps you monitor IP phones status and provides the ability to get stack traces from the last time the IP phone failed.
+If watch dog is enabled, IP phones will automatically reboot when it detects a fatal failure.
 This feature can be configured using the configuration files or via web user interface.

-You can use the "watch_dog.enable" parameter to configure watch dog feature in the configuration files.
-For more information, refer to Watch Dog on page 398.
+You can use the "watch_dog.enable" parameter to configure watch dog in the configuration files.
+For more information, refer to Watch Dog on page 380.

-To configure watch dog feature via web user interface:
+To configure watch dog via web user interface: